murillohl/udacity_data_engineer_nanodegree/Project 05 - Capstone Project/README.md

 # Data Engineering Capstone Project

 ## Introduction
 League of Legends is a team-based strategy game where two teams of five powerful champions face off to destroy the other’s base.
 We can choose over 140 different champions.
 The focus is take down towers as you battle and destroy the enemy’s Nexus first to win the game.
 The MOBA is currently the most played online game with a community of over 30 million people per day.
-This project consist in utilize data about Ranked matches over all regions available in Kaggle and using the Riot API Portal to transform and manipulate this data, resulting in analytics tables that can be easily explore to run tests, build models or get insights about Ranked Matches.
+This project consist in utilize data about Ranked matches over all regions available in Kaggle and using the Riot API Portal to transform and manipulate this data, resulting in analytics tables that can be easily explore to run tests, build models or get insights about Ranked Matches, like the most/less played champions in a season, or the higher/lower win rate champion.

 ## Project Description
 In this project, we'll use a CSV Datasets available in Kaggle with over 1.8million rows about ranked matches info (our Fact Table), get some Dimensions tables from Riot API Developer in json with pandas Python library, transform all this data in parquet files stored in S3, then build a ETL that make some manipulation and cleaning data using Spark, and stores two analytics tables also in S3, one containing especific data about the players from the matches, and another containing aggregations data info about the entire match.